OoDeLally/anki-add-hooks-userscripts/README.md

 // @author       Your Name
 // @include      /mywebsite.com/

-function extractFrontText(parentNode) {
-  // Called once the user click on a hook.
+// Called once the user click on a hook. function extractFrontText(data) {
-  // First argument is exactly what you gave to createHook() return 'card front text';
+  // First argument is exactly what you gave to createHook(). return 'card front text';
 }

-function extractBackText(parentNode) {
-  // Called once the user click on a hook.
+// Called once the user click on a hook. function extractBackText(data) {
-  // First argument is exactly what you gave to createHook() return 'card back text';
+  // First argument is exactly what you gave to createHook(). return 'card back text';
 }

-function run(){
-  // Called after the page is loaded. const parentNode = locateParentNode();
+// Called after the page is loaded. function run(){
+  const parentNode = locateParentNode();

+  // `data` can be anything and will be passed as it is to `extractFrontText` and `extractBackText`. const data = {parentNode, foo: 'additional info you want to pass'}

-  const hook = createHook(parentNode); // createHook() is available
+  const hook = createHook(data); // createHook() is available.
   parentNode.append(hook);
 }
 ```